Gopsall: Gopsall Hall

 In 1848 Gopsall Hall was described as follows:

 Said to be the finest country house in Leicestershire, its last use was as an army headquarters during World War II, and was in such bad repair that it was demolished in 1951.
 Gopsall Park Farm was built over most of the original site and is not accessible without invitation.

 The remains include parts of the walled garden, the electricity generating building, an underground reservoir, the tree-lined avenue, the gatehouse and the temple ruins associated with Handel.

-During the 1920s and 1930s Gopsall hosted a motor racing circuit and part of the woodland is still named "The Race Course".
+During the 1920s and 1930s Gopsall hosted motor racing speed trials and there were plans for an international racing circuit and airfield to be built.

 Notable guests who stayed at the estate included Queen Adelaide, King Edward VII, Queen Alexandra, and Winston Churchill.

 Land around Gopsall was considered as a possible site for East Midlands Airport.

 Between 1873 and the 1930s Gopsall was served via the Ashby to Nuneaton railway line.
 The station at Shackerstone is part of a preserved railway and visitor attraction (Battlefield Line Railway).
+During December 1902 King Edward VII, Queen Alexandra along with other dignitaries arrived at the station in the new LNWR Royal Train on their way to Gopsall Hall.
+The arrival did not go to planned, with the Kings exit door failing to open and the party having to alight from elsewhere on the carriages.

 There was a Great Western Railway steam locomotive by the name of "Gopsal Hall".
 Note the misspelling of the name.